KiarashDadpour/docker-workshop/crypto-price/README.md

    docker container run --rm crypt:1.0
 ```
 Note:
-If you have a issue in creating Dockerfile please change your dns to;
+If you have an issue in creating Dockerfile please change your dns to: